 Suncheonman Bay 순천만

-Overall, I think Suncheon is an ideal place to visit in winter.
+Suncheon is an ideal place to visit in winter.
 It is exceptionally beautiful when it snows.
-I have came across some breathtaking pictures of snowy Suncheon taken by some Korean bloggers online.
+I have come across some breathtaking pictures of snowy Suncheon taken by some Korean bloggers online.
 This will give you a brief idea of how a snowy Suncheon should look like.

-Too bad we didn’t get a snow day.
+Too bad it didn’t snow when we visited these places in Suncheon.
+It only snowed in the middle of the night!
 Oh well, you may try your luck next winter here at Suncheon.
 Food is good and people are friendly.
-If you did your research prior to arrival, I think your Suncheon trip will turn out a memorable one. ; )
+If you did your research prior to arrival, I believe your Suncheon trip will turn out a memorable one. ; )